Convergence of martingales with jumps on submanifolds of Euclidean spaces and its applications to harmonic maps: Introduction

 Throughout this paper, given a metric space $M$, we denote by $C_0(M)$ the set of all continuous functions on $M$ with compact support.
 In the case that $M$ is a manifold, we denote by $C_0^{\infty}(M)$ the set of all $C^{\infty}$ functions with compact support.
-Given a Riemannian metric on $M$, we use the notation $\| \cdot\|$ as the norm with respect to the Riemannian metric.
+For two manifolds $M$ and $N$ and a positive integer $k$, we denote by $C^k(M\, ; N)$ the set of all $C^k$ maps from $M$ to $N$.